Su-Jung-Choi/data_analytics/Readme.txt

 	1. Use 'import notebooks' on your workspace of Databricks Community Edition to upload this file.
 	2. Use 'upload data to DBFS' to upload the numbers.txt file you have.
 	3. In the main function, replace the file directory to your file directory after uploading data to DBFS.
-	   (currently, it is set to "dbfs:/FileStore/shared_uploads/sj0998@live.missouristate.edu/numbers.txt")

-(c) output_screenshot.pdf
-	It is a pdf file containing the screenshots of the output for each program (a) and (b).